swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ### Extend the `Trait` protocol

-The original SPI implementation of this feature included a protocol named `CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `CustomTestExecuting` protocol proposed above.
+The original, experimental implementation of this feature included a protocol named`CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `CustomTestExecuting` protocol proposed above.
 This design worked, provided scoped access, and avoided the lengthy backtrace problem.

 After evaluating the design and usage of this SPI though, it seemed unfortunate to structure it as a sub-protocol of `Trait` because it means that the full